 Early application is strongly encouraged as the number of new students admitted each year is limited, and the admissions process is competitive.
 Applications must be accompanied by a non-refundable application fee of $50.00 for domestic applicants and $80.00 for international applicants.
 Incomplete applications, including those without the required fee, will not be reviewed.

 To be considered for admission to the Ph.D.
 Program applicants must:

+- Submit samples of publications, papers, or other materials reflecting your academic and research excellence.
 An admissions interview (in-person or by phone) may be requested at the discretion of the Doctoral Committee.